bra1nDump/rayaCodingChallenge/README.md

   - [ ] "Use a custom cell class to match the layout in the included sketch file".
     - [x] Align the top of the image with that
     - [ ] Truncate the description size if too big (max lines property or something) (update: doesnt look like anything in the docs mention that)
+    - [ ] Remove <p> from the episode description
+        - [x] option 1 - filter <p> </p> tags out - not scalable, what if the api returns other html attributes?
+What if we want to display multiple paragraphs?
+        - [ ] option 2 - create `UIViewRepresentable` that will put `UIKit.UITextView` into the hirarhy (also cool excersize to interop with UIKit)
+    - [ ] Change default sizes of the title
+    - [ ] Add rounded edges to the image (can be done on the `UrlImage` level)
+    - [ ] Align left episode cell content
+    - [ ] Add arrow to episode cell
+  -  [ ] Episode detail
     - [ ] "The views on this View Controller should be in a UIScrollView so that they scroll on devices with smaller screens."
 This was the original implementation.
 Later I made only the description scrollable, because I thought the scroll on the entire screen could intefeer with the dismissal of the screen.
+    - [ ] Gradient on the background?
 - [x] Make sure parsing doesnt fail remove fields that are not needed from the data model, read tvmaze api
 - [x] Looks like rn api requests are created for each show  episodes
 - [ ] Data <-> view dependencies setup efficiently (I guess this is handled by the `SwiftUI`, but could be a good excersize to verify)
 - [ ] `List`, `ForEach` and friends reuse views efficiently
+- [ ] Separate code from the UI.swift to appropriate files
 - [ ] Remove mock data with #if
 - [ ] Make sure application lifecycle works well (new to scenes)
 - [ ] Localization